 Teaching at the Interface of Science & Religion

 Capstone is designed as a follow-up to Foundations for teachers and administrators of truly exceptional schools that have either completed our first-year seminar or who have already developed substantial courses in the dialogue between science and religion.
-Held on the campus of the University of Notre Dame over the next 3 years, Capstone is an intensive 2.5-day seminar, focusing on advanced issues in science and religion with a continued emphasis on curricular development.
+Held on the campus of the University of Notre Dame, Capstone is an intensive 2.5-day seminar, focusing on advanced issues in science and religion with a continued emphasis on curricular development.

 Let us know if you are interested in attending 2018 Capstone seminar.
 Tell us how your school implements efforts to teach at the interface of science and religion.
 Did you design electives for your students?
 On which areas do your teaching efforts focus?
 Let us know!
 Please fill in our application form.

-Eligible schools must apply with two teachers and one administrator.
+Eligible schools should apply with two teachers and one administrator.
 In addition to accommodation in air-conditioned dorm rooms (single occupation) and board, participants will receive an honorarium of $200.

 We are able to award a stipend of $600 to up to seven schools who demonstrate an extraordinary effort in integrating an active dialogue between science and religion into their school curricula.